2023 Rhythmic Gymnastics World Championships

-The 2023 Rhythmic Gymnastics World Championships had been held in Valencia, Spain at the Feria Valencia.
+The 2023 Rhythmic Gymnastics World Championships were held in Valencia, Spain at the Feria Valencia.

 The championships is a qualification event for the 2024 Olympic Games in Paris.
 The 14 highest-ranked individuals from the all-around competition (qualification), with a maximum of two gymnasts per NOC, and the top 5 groups, not including teams that qualified at the previous year's World Championships, will obtain one quota place for their country.